zzzprojects/docs/dapper-tutorial.net/pages/documentations/dapper/parameter-table-valued-parameter.md

 ### Step 4

-To use a TVP parameter, we must first need to create a DataTable with the same definition and populate it.
+To use a TVP parameter, we must first need to create a `DataTable` with the same definition and populate it.

-In your parameter list, use the `AsTableValuedParameter` with the TVP type name in parameter to execute the Stored Procedure:
+Now you can execute the stored procedure and pass a TVP as a parameter.
+The following example creates a TVP that contains five rows of data and passes it to the `Customer_Seed` stored procedure.

 ```csharp
 var dt = new DataTable();